Ubadah ibn al-Samit: Transfer to Egypt

 The courtyard of the Mosque of Amr ibn al-As in 2013.
 A mosque that was built by Amr ibn al-As with the assistance of Ubadah.

 In July 640, during the siege of Babylon fortress in Egypt against the Byzantine forces, the caliph sent 'Ubadah with 4,000 soldiers.
-The four commanders were two veteran Muhajireen, Zubayr ibn al-Awwam and Miqdad ibn al-Aswad; a young Ansari commander named Maslama ibn Mukhallad al-Ansari; and 'Ubadah.
+The four commanders were two veteran Muhajirun, Zubayr ibn al-Awwam and Miqdad ibn Aswad; a young Ansari commander named Maslama ibn Mukhallad; and 'Ubadah.
 These reinforcements arrived in September 640.
-Imam Awza'i, a Tabi'un and founder of now extinct Awza'i school Madhhab, recorded that he witnessed the Muslim conquest of Egypt and he confirmed that 'Ubadah was among the leaders.
-Amr ibn al-Aas decided to battle on the open field near Heliopolis in early to mid July 640.
-8,000 al-Aas soldiers were led by Zubayr, 'Ubadah, Maslama, Miqdad, Bisr ibn Abi Artat.
+Imam Awza'i, a Tabi'un and founder of the now extinct Awza'i madhhab, recorded that he witnessed the Muslim conquest of Egypt and confirmed that 'Ubadah was among the leaders.
+Amr ibn al-As decided to battle on the open field near Heliopolis in early to mid July 640.
+His 8,000 soldiers were led by Zubayr, 'Ubadah, Maslama, Miqdad, and Kharija ibn Hudhafa.
 They defeated the 20,000 strong Byzantine army under Theodore.
 The Muslims besieged the fortress over the course of months without a clear victory.
 During the siege, both sides exchanged envoys in an effort to demoralize each other.
 In the days leading up to the end, 'Ubadah was sent with a delegation to Muqawqis to negotiate for the last time.
 It is said that Muqawqis became afraid of 'Ubadah when he saw 'Ubadah's dark and majestic appearance.
 'Ubadah then mocked Muqawqis in a chronicle: